 Disadvantages of Doorking 1800s Series

-• Calls can only be placed to phones – no mobile device access control via an app.
+- You can only place calls to phones – no mobile device access control via an app.

 Doorking’s eVolve Video Entry Systems